 Epidemiological data refers to the US, unless otherwise specified.

-The exact etiology of asthma remains unknown.
-Known risk factors for asthma include the following:
+- The exact etiology of asthma remains unknown.

-Asthma is generally characterized as an inflammatory disease driven by T-helper type 2 (Th2-cell) that manifests in individuals with a genetic predisposition.
+Asthma is an inflammatory disease driven by T-helper type 2 cells (Th2-cell) that manifests in individuals with a genetic predisposition.
 It consists of the following three pathophysiologic processes: